Our Mission Statement, What is Kaishukan?

 We also have very good relations with the other B.A.F.
 Shidoin notably Mr. Ian McClarence (6th Dan, Honbu) the chief instructor for England and my mentor, and also our two local seniors Mr. Stephen Parr (6th Dan, Honbu) and Mr. David Yates (6th Dan, Honbu).

 As a dojo we hope to make into a project which helps serve the community and our doors are open for all those who wish to train regardless of their background and experience.
 In trying to maintain the feel of a Japanese dojo we maintain a policy of formal etiquette during practice in order to enhance the aikido experience and maintain a safe environment.
 Beyond this however we like to feel that we promote a friendly environment with an approachable instructor, please feel free to ask any questions.

 We run the dojo on six principles depicted on the Kaishukan Flower: Exercise, Confidence, Relaxation, Friendship, Discipline, Defence.

 Aikido can help improve Physical Fitness, develop co-ordination and lessen the rigours of ageing.
 It can be practised gently allowing for a gentle stretch or with a more aerobic vigour to stimulate the cardio- vascular system.

-As a person improves and develops Aikido teaches ways of dealing with situations and make decisions to help them cope.
+As a person improves and develops their Aikido they learn ways of dealing with situations and make decisions to help them cope.
 The training helps promote quick decisive thinking with the flexibility to adapt to new situations.

 The martial aspect of training teaches the methodology of how to remain safe, and how to be aware of your environment.
-Coupled with a series of practical applications to aid in subduing an opponrnt with the minimum amount of force effort and damage.
+Coupled with a series of practical applications to aid in subduing an opponent with the minimum amount of force effort and damage.
 The training leads to an improvement in the ability to assess a situation and environment, allowing a person to make safer decisions where possible and avoid conflicts.